menny/FrankenRobot/README.md

 Etc.<br>

 Initialize FrankenRobot, and embody the interface

-    FrankenRobot frank = Lab.build(getApplicationContext(), R.array.frankenrobot_interfaces, R.array.frankenrobot_concreate_classes);
+    FrankenRobot frank = Lab.build(getApplicationContext(),
+            R.array.frankenrobot_interfaces,
+            R.array.frankenrobot_concreate_classes);
     DeviceSpecific deviceSpecific = (DeviceSpecific) frank.embody(DeviceSpecific.class);

-Use it!
-It is guaranteed that the returned instance is the most suitable, based on the qualifier rules.
+It is guaranteed that the returned instance is the most suitable, based on the qualifier rules.<br>
 _AnySoftKeyboard_ achives impressive backword compatibility using this method, using API-level-bound implementations, with no complex coding, and no reflection.